 GGT can be used to screen for chronic alcohol abuse (it will be elevated in about 75% of chronic drinkers) and to monitor for alcohol use and/or abuse in people who are receiving treatment for alcoholism or alcoholic hepatitis.

 - When is it ordered?

-A GGT test may be ordered when someone has an elevated ALP level.
+A GGT test may be ordered when you have an elevated ALP level.
 An ALP test may be ordered alone or as part of a routine liver panel to screen for liver damage, even if no symptoms are present.
 A GGT test may be ordered when results of the ALP test are high but other tests that are part of the liver panel (such as AST and ALT) are not increased.

 - Weakness, fatigue

 - Loss of appetite

 - Dark urine, light-colored stool

 GGT may also be ordered when someone with a history of alcohol abuse has completed alcohol treatment in order to monitor compliance with the treatment program.